CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-10-27-select-ssh-keys-to-load.md

 Using the `~/.ssh/config` file can be of great help to assist with many hosts and identities.
 Although you can work with wildcards, managing your connections here can be cumbersome.

 As a solution to this dilemma I have chosen to work with a menu that presents me all the private identities I have on my system.
 From here I select the key I want to add and the script will start the process to add the key to the ssh-agent.
-If protected with a password, I will be asked to provide it to unlock the private key.
+If protected with a password, I will be prompted for the password to unlock the private key.

 Let's dive in deeper how I added this approach to my system and how it helps me.